SilasHofer/Ticketing-System/README.md

 1. Download the Project:

-    Download the zip file from GitHub and extract it to your desired destination on your Unix machine.

-2. Navigate to the Project Directory:

-        cd Ticketing-System-main/
+        git clone <repository-url>

 3. Install Node.js Dependencies:

+    go to the directory where you just cloned the repository

         npm install